livingshade/ebpf-doc/docs/zcore.md

 Install clang-12.

-And install other dependencies describe in zCore readme.
+And install other dependencies described in zCore readme.

 ## build and run